by Jean-Bernard Bonange and Bertil Sylvander

 > Read a testimony from that time:

-Les théâtres du Front ou la meilleure poudre d’Anti-Fritz ! par Jean-Emile Bayard
+Les théâtres du Front ou la meilleure poudre d’Anti-Fritz ! by Jean-Emile Bayard (in french)

 In 1994, in France, Antonin Maurel, actor, clown and musician, created Clowns Sans Frontières France the day after he met Jaume Mateu Bullich, the Catalan clown Tortell Poltrona.
 The artists of Clowns Sans Frontières France in turn go to meet populations affected by so-called natural disasters, local conflicts, poverty or exclusion.
 Created as real troupes, artists and technicians visit refugee or migrant camps, slums, orphanages, centres for disabled children, juvenile prisons or homes for street children.